ulldecorb/heroquest-map-creator/README.md

 Chance to add text inputs.
 Print map to pdf file and allow download it.
 Add border for icons when there are dragged on.
+Add grey background to the unused map's cells.